Circadian Rhythm: Biological Sleep Rhythm Explained

 Screens are perhaps our most significant source of blue light.
 Experts suggest powering down devices a couple of hours before bedtime—this means avoiding computers, TVs, and smartphones.
 Blue light-blocking apps, glasses or screen protectors may also be useful.
-Reading is an alternative to using a device before bed!
+Reading a non-digital book is an alternative to using a device before bed!

-During the daytime, try to get out and get some sunshine.
+Also, as soon as you wake up, as well as during the daytime, try to get outside and into some natural sunlight.
 Support your circadian pacemaker with a quick walk or a few minutes outdoors.
 Not only does sunshine grant our bodies crucial vitamin D, but it also helps balance alertness and sleep.

 Following good sleep hygiene practices like those listed below is always a good idea:

 - Stick to a regular sleep-wake schedule, even on the weekends.

 - Avoid naps when trying to reset or adjust the body clock.
 If you must nap, keep it short (30 minutes or less) and limited to the early afternoon (ending before 3pm).

 - End caffeine consumption by 2pm.